SteCiu01/DAX-Filtering-and-Data-Modelling/DAX-Codes/Measures-Filtering-Slicers/README.md

 | Product A | 125 | 560 |
 | Product C | 265 | 1,240 |

-However, if we have a slicer for Products or for any oter Products-related categories (e.g., Product Category, Sub-Products, etc.), anything related to Product B will be still visible in the slicer/s.
+However, if we have a slicer for Products or for any other Products-related categories (e.g., Product Category, Sub-Products, etc.), anything related to Product B will be still visible in the slicer/s.

 We need to replicate the operation and drop the measure [Total Returns] in the slicer/s visual filter section and set it as "IS NOT BLANK".